Morgenkaff/Solder_station/README.md

 # A DIY solder station for the (in)famous 24V Hakko clone irons.

-I will write a better desriction when i got time.
+I will write a better desriction when i get time.

 # Todo